FelixSchladt/OxideWM/planning/technical_specifications.md

 ### 10.1.
 Software

-The product is supposed to be used on Unix based operating systems with an X11 instance running.
+The product is supposed to be used on Unix based operating systems with an X11 instance running.<br>
 Furthermore there is no other running window manager accepted.

 ### 10.2.
 Hardware

-Required hardware is at least one monitor as well as a keyboard working with the operating system.
+Required hardware is at least one monitor as well as a keyboard working with the operating system.<br>
 There are no hardware limitations.

 ### 10.3 Organizational framework